Jackvillian/devops-test-task/README.md

 Put settings.py template with decrypted secrets to project root_dir.
 Then, execute app with the uwsgi.

+## Be sure to write a detailed description, with usage instructions for end users (it is assumed that this will be the developers).

 Source code: https://github.com/kirpit/django-sample-app

 Push final project to your GitHub public repository.